amountcastlej/FaveTVShow/README.md

 # FaveTVShow

-This project was built using HTML & CSS to create a website featuring the TV show Schitts Creek
+This website features the TV show Schitts Creek using HTML & a built in feature of CSS Flexbox

 ![Schitts Creek](https://raw.githubusercontent.com/amountcastlej/FaveTVShow/main/SchittsCreek.png)